crtified-retro/wavecaster/README.md

 - **Removal of the Pi Audio option (J1,J2, & associated C's and R's)**
 Reason : the Pi Audio selection is redundant with the higher-quality DAC onboard; saves space and cost

-- **Adoption of the breakout connector for screen and controls, as used by Serdaco's mt32-pi products**
+- **Adoption of the breakout connector for screen and controls, as used by (e.g.) Serdaco's mt32-pi products**
 Reason : enables the user to locate an external screen and buttons anywhere; keeps the profile thin

+- **Cooling hole over main RPi processor**
+Reason : thermal benefit (not really needed, but it helps)

 * **Silkscreen updates**
 Reason : visuals